Skip to main content

 Find grassroots football near you

 Growing up, Chloe Kelly would often hop on the 92 bus from her Ealing home and travel to Wembley Stadium just to buy a matchday programme.
-Now, the winger is just one match away from potentially lining up for her country in the final of a major tournament at the iconic venue.

-Kelly recalled: “I grew up in Ealing, West London, so I used to get the 92 bus down to Wembley.
+Kelly recalled: “I grew up in Ealing, west London, so I used to get the 92 bus down to Wembley.
 I would get the bus down there as a kid when it was the FA Cup Final and things like that to buy a programme and then go back home.

 “I love the vibe around Wembley.”